saattrupdan/saattrupdan.com/src/posts/2023-10-21-making-a-voice-bot.md

                 last_response_time = dt.datetime.now()
 ```

-To run the bot, we simply need to initialise a `VoiceBot` instance and call its `run`
+To run the bot, we thus simply need to initialise a `VoiceBot` instance and call its
-method.
+`run` method.
+All done!

 ### Wrapping Up, and Next Steps